Claim: Walmart is distributing free $100 or $1,000 gift cards to users who click an online link.

 Walmart will never send you e-mails or surveys that are contingent on your making purchases, subscriptions, or fulfilling other financial requirements.

 Drawings for the receipt survey occur four times a year.
 Winners of the register receipt gift card are notified by certified mail, never via email.

-Other recent survey scams of similar construction include:
+Other contemporaneous survey scams of similar construction include: